 You'd be surprised at what a few days backpacking can teach you about yourself, your relationships with others, and life. > WATCH

-In 2011, North Carolina Outward Bound School began a research partnership with faculty from Montreat College and Western Carolina University to gain a better understanding of the impact of NCOBS wilderness expeditions on our students.
+Since 2011, North Carolina Outward Bound School (NCOBS) has partnered with faculty from Montreat College and Western Carolina University to gain a better understanding of the impact of NCOBS programs on our students.

 Sign Up for Updates